Click or press any key to close help Help screen describing the interactive elements

 Monthly percent changes for gold prices for the period 1993 - 2022 have an approximate logistic(0.53, 1.96) distribution.
 0.5300 1.960

-Chart of the logistic distribution Chart area for displaying the logistic pdf, cdf, visualization, and simulation
+Chart of the logistic distribution Chart area for displaying the logistic pdf, cdf, and simulation

 E(X) = , Var(X) =

-The shape of the distribution is very similar to the normal distribution, unimodal and symmetric about the mean μ.
-The tails are however slightly heavier than those of a normal distribution with the same variance.
+The pdf of the logistic distribution is very similar to that of the normal distribution, unimodal and symmetric about the mean μ.
+The tails are, however, slightly heavier than those of a normal distribution with the same variance.

 The illustration above shows two samples of n points (marked red and purple) chosen independently and at random from an exponential(β) distribution.
 The random variable max Xi − max Yi + μ converges to a logistic(μ, β) distribution as n approaches infinity, where μ denotes a location parameter.